Butternut Squash Soup with Bacon

 Now it’s nearly the end of September, the weather is turning cooler, and soup recipes are beginning to sound tempting again.
 Winter squash is making an appearance in the markets so I think it’s time for you to try this squash soup.

 If this squash soup doesn’t seem like your cup of tea, you might want to try my Panera copycat squash soup or this butternut squash soup with smoked paprika.
 Still not satisfied?
-I have squash soup that is ready in under 20 minutes or this butternut squash soup that I completely forgot I had on my site (maybe I’m suppressing memories of when I didn’t know what I was doing).
-And of course, you don’t have to have soup that is JUST squash, you can also try my chicken soup with butternut squash.
+I have squash soup that is ready in under 20 minutes or this butternut squash soup that I completely forgot I had on my site.
+Oh, and there’s creamy kabocha squash soup which has apples in it for a sweet and tangy flavor.
+So good!

 I’d say you’re armed and ready to survive fall and winter now, wouldn’t you?